certbot/certbot/docs/contributing.rst

 Mypy type annotations
 =====================

-Certbot uses the ``mypy`` static type checker.
+Certbot uses the `mypy`_ static type checker.
 Python 3 natively supports official type annotations, which can then be tested for consistency using ``mypy``.
-Python 3 doesn’t, but type annotations can be `added in comments`_. ``mypy`` does some type checks even without type annotations; we can find bugs in Certbot even without a fully annotated codebase.
+Python 2 doesn’t, but type annotations can be `added in comments`_. ``mypy`` does some type checks even without type annotations; we can find bugs in Certbot even without a fully annotated codebase.